esi-neuroscience/syncopy/doc/source/setup.rst

     SPYTMPDIR=~/.spy

 The performance of Syncopy strongly depends on the read and write speed in this folder.
-On the `ESI JupyterHub <https://jupyterhub.esi.local>`_, the variable is set to use the high performance storage:
+On the ESI cluster, the variable is set to use the high performance
+storage:

 .. code-block:: bash

     SPYTMPDIR=/cs/home/$USER/.spy